Skip to content

 • Finally, close Outlook and restart the AgendaX Update Service

-The permissions on Office 365 have to be set a bit differently than in an On Site Exchange environment.
-On Office 365, you will have to set permissions on folder level:
+The permissions on Microsoft 365 have to be set a bit differently than in an On Site Exchange environment.
+On Microsoft 365, you will have to set permissions on folder level:

 Please give the AgendaX user Reviewer rights on the top of the mailbox, and Editor rights on the Calendar folders.

 The following Powershell script will do this for you.
-Replace “agendax” on the 4th and 5th line in the following script with the name of your O365 AgendaX account:
+Replace “agendax” on the 4th and 5th line in the following script with the name of your M365 AgendaX account:

 Connect-ExchangeOnline